holmesha/motiondetection_telegram/README.md

 # Motion Detector with Telegram Notifications

-This project is a **motion detection system** that uses a microcontroller to monitor motion via a sensor, display the current status on a web server, and send notifications via **Telegram** whenever motion is detected.
+This project is a **motion detection system** that uses a Raspberry Pi Pico 2w microcontroller to monitor motion via a DFRobot C4001 MMWave sensor, display the current status on a web server, and send notifications via **Telegram** whenever motion is detected.
 This is ideal for home automation or security setups.

 **I've also added a few test codes in case you want to JUST see the motion detection functionality or the webserver without Telegram**